SnaRad2020/v_pet/README.md

 This repository contains a wonderful game about a virtual pet

-HOW TO OPEN GAME: Open main.py
+FOR OPEN GAME: Open main.py